0. Arrival Day

 Day 2-5 Explore Union Glacier

 During your week stay in Antarctica, you’ll have multiple days to explore Union Glacier.
-Our meteorologists will carefully monitor the weather conditions and find the best day for your South Pole Flight.

 A typical day at Union Glacier starts with a briefing after breakfast where you’ll meet with your guide to discuss the day’s options and choose an activity tailored to the weather and the group’s interests.
 Union Glacier excursions can include any of the following destinations: